 Nine weeks later, Plant was arrested while cycling near Enniscorthy and brought before the Special Criminal Court.
 Nobody knew of Deveruex’s fate at this point but Plant was convicted with possession of incriminating documents, with membership of an illegal organization and with having refused to account for their movements.
 He remained behind bars for the rest of his life.[xiii]

 On 10 February 1941, Radio Éireann broadcast an SOS on behalf of Mary Devereux seeking information on the whereabouts of her husband.
 As the hunt for Devereux intensified, the IRA hierarchy began to crack.
-Hayes, the Chief of Staff, was arrested by his own comrades and accused of being an informer.
-He managed to escape and sought custody from the Gardai.
+On 30 June 1941, Stephen Hayes, the Chief of Staff, was arrested by his own IRA comrades and accused of being an informer.
+He managed to escape on 8 September and sought custody from the Gardai.

 Shortly after Hayes turned to the Gardai, a bedraggled stranger arrived at Paddy Davern’s house in Grangemockler claiming the IRA had sent him to shift Devereux’s car to a better hiding place.
 Davern duly took the stranger to the scene of the crime, and started talking about that fateful night.
 When a local farmer arrived and began to question the stranger, the man whipped out a pair of revolvers, covered the two men and backed away.
 It is widely believed the stranger was Detective Dinny O’Brien.[xiv]